 Romans 10:9 – That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.

 Just find a verse which says the opposite!!
 I know there are a few verses which may be “interpreted” by calvinists to mean the opposite, but not one clearly states that you must be saved before you believe.
-Yet there are many more than the above two verses that teach believing before salvation.
+Yet there are many more than the above two verses that teach believing in Christ before salvation.
 In order to teach that believing follows salvation (what they term regeneration) calvinists must disprove these verses above that clearly state that belief comes before salvation!
 That is, if John 3:3 is so clear a statement demonstrating that belief follows on from regeneration, then they must explain the inconsistency of this belief with the above verses.
 (And many other verses such as Mark 16:16; Luke 8:12; John 3:16; John 5:24; Hebrews 10:39 etc)

 (c) Calvinists often misquote or conveniently ignore the Greek (or Hebrew) word meaning.

 Often calvinists will misquote (that is, give incorrect meanings for) certain Greek words that otherwise might create a problem for their doctrines.
 For example:

 (i) the Greek word for “see” (oida) in John 3:3 is misquoted to mean “believe” or “have faith in”.